 So now we know what a sitemap is and some best practices, but how do we find a sitemap?
 There are a few different ways to find a sitemap example on a website.

 Using Google’s search tricks, you can find a sitemap right from the Google search bar.
 If you know the sitemap format or file type you are looking for, you can type in your query such as “site:markitors.com filetype:txt” to find a sitemap on the Markitors website.
 If you’re not sure what kind of file a sitemap was created as, you can search if they have a URL with the sitemap included, like “site:markitors.com inurl:sitemap:”.

 The quickest way to find a sitemap is if it’s been placed on a robots.txt file.
 Google bots also use robot.txt files to figure out where to go next, so a robots.txt file is also the most beneficial place to embed a sitemap.
 Head to the URL bar and type in the name of the site followed by “/robots.txt”—like “https://markitors.com/robots.txt”—you should be led right to a website’s sitemap.

 Another common way to find a sitemap is through a manual search.
 Next time you type in a website URL, try adding “/sitemap.xml” to the end.
 XML sitemaps are the most used file, so typically, the sitemap will pop up with that URL.
 If a simple “/sitemap.xml” doesn’t bring you to the website’s sitemap, you may need to try different variations such as “/sitemap-index/xml” or “/sitemap.txt” until it appears.

 Building a sitemap might be another task to add to your to-do list, but it’s a great way to give Google an extra push to find your content.
-Get started today on building your sitemap with the help of Markitors’ technical SEO specialists.
+Luckily there are sitemap generators that can help you create a basic site map.
+For a professional sitemap template, get started today with the help of Markitors’ Technical SEO specialists.